pingcap/tidb-operator/zh/configure-a-tidb-cluster.md

       storage: "1Gi"
     config:
       storage:
-        # In basic examples, we set this to avoid using too much storage.
+        # In basic examples, you can set this to avoid using too much storage.
         reserve-space: "0MB"
       rocksdb:
         wal-dir: "/data_sbi/tikv/wal"